automagica/automagica/docs/source/flow.md

 - __Python Script__: Python allows you to import a Python (.py) file in your workflow.
 This allows the user to fully integrate Python code for more complex parts of an automation (e.g. complex data transformation or usage of third-party libraries).
 - __Sub Flow__: Allows to insert a Sub Flow.
 Can be used to split large flows in to re-usable parts to keep things organized.
 - __Python Code__: Python Code is similar to Python Script node, except that instead of importing a file it opens a small editor to write custom Python code.
 Variables are shared with Automagica Flow and allows sharing of variables.

-## Tips & Tricks using the canvas

-- Once nodes are inserted you can move them around while holding middle mouse button
-- Double clicking opens up the properties
-- Middle mouse click deletes a node.
-Alternatively you can press delete after selecting a node to delete a node.
-- Holding shift allows you to select, move/delete multiple nodes at once with the left mouse button.
-- Keyboard shortcut 'ctrl + z' allows for undo
-- Once a node is selected, newly inserted nodes will automatically be connected to the selected node

 ## Running and debugging